herrkraatz/react-unit-testing/README.md

         Jest will "complain/inform" if the snapshot differs from the previous test, so you will be reminded to doublecheck the differences and, if you did a change on purpose, you can run jest with the -u flag (to update the previous shapshot with the actual one).
 - Testing Interactions between Redux and React Components:
     - This is already an Integration Test, but:
-    - We will cover it below: [Integration Test between React Component and the Redux State](#chapter3) :-)
+    - We will cover it below: [Integration Tests between React Component and the Redux State](#chapter3) :-)

 ## Table of Contents